Chart Color Schemes

 An assessment of population growth drivers in Morwell reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Morwell statistical area (Lv2) is estimated at around 14,637 as of November 2025.
-This reflects an increase of 248 people since the 2021 Census, which reported a population of 14,389 people.
-The change is inferred from the resident population of 14,486 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 176 validated new addresses since the Census date.
-This level of population equates to a density ratio of 326 persons per square kilometer.
-Population growth for the area was primarily driven by overseas migration.
+As of Feb 2026, the estimated population of the suburb of Morwell is around 14,796, reflecting an increase of 407 people since the 2021 Census which reported a population of 14,389.
+This change is inferred from AreaSearch's estimation of the resident population at 14,486 following examination of the latest ERP data release by the ABS in June 2024 and an additional 248 validated new addresses since the Census date.
+This level of population equates to a density ratio of 330 persons per square kilometer.
+Population growth for Morwell was primarily driven by overseas migration during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population